Baldur's Gate 3: Plot

 The protagonist arrives at Baldur's Gate as Gortash and Orin attempt to pit them against the other, while the companions find closure for their personal quests.
-It is revealed that the "Dream Visitor" is, in fact, a visage taken by a renegade illithid called the Emperor, who resides within the prism and oversees the imprisonment of a powerful githyanki, Orpheus.
+It is revealed that the "Dream Guardian" is, in fact, a visage taken by a renegade illithid called the Emperor, who resides within the prism and oversees the imprisonment of a powerful githyanki, Orpheus.
 Orpheus is the source of psionic resistance the party possesses against the Absolute, and the Emperor has been leveraging this in his favour.
 The protagonist eventually faces off against Gortash and Orin, assembling the Netherstones to subdue the Elder Brain.
 The Elder Brain, having anticipated the triumvirate and the protagonist's every move, overpowers the party before the Emperor comes to the rescue.

-Realizing that the Netherstones require an illithid wielder with Orpheus' powers to be effective, the protagonist either frees Orpheus and allows him to transform, which causes the Emperor to resign to his fate and join the Absolute, or has either the Emperor, a transformed Karlach, or the player character consume Orpheus in order to see the mission through.
-After defeating the Elder Brain, the protagonist can choose to either kill it and every illithid tadpole with it, ending the threat forever, or betray their comrades and rule as the Absolute.
+Realizing that the Netherstones require an illithid wielder with Orpheus' powers to be effective, the protagonist can either allow the Emperor to consume Orpheus or else the player character, Karlach or Orpheus must transform into an illithid.
+If working with the Emperor, he or the illithid in the party consumes Orpheus; otherwise, the Emperor leaves to side with the Elder Brain to save himself while the party frees and allies with Orpheus.
+After defeating the Elder Brain, the protagonist can choose to either betray their comrades and rule as the Absolute, let the Emperor rule and serve at his side, or kill the Elder Brain and every illithid tadpole with it, ending the threat forever.